slsfi/digital-edition-frontend-ng/docs/DEPLOYMENT.md

 To locally run a Docker image, which has been automatically built and pushed to GitHub according to the description above:

 1. Start [Docker Desktop][docker_desktop] and log in.
-2. In Powershell, `cd` into the app folder.
+2. `cd` into the app repository folder.
 3. Run `docker run -it -p 4201:4201 --rm <image-url>` where `<image-url>` must be replaced with the URL to the image, for example `ghcr.io/slsfi/digital-edition-frontend-ng:main`.
 4. Open your browser on http://localhost:4201/.

 To first build and then run a Docker image of a local copy of the repository on your own machine:

 1. Start [Docker Desktop][docker_desktop] and log in.
-2. In Powershell, `cd` into the app folder.
+2. `cd` into the app repository folder.
 3. Run `docker build --no-cache -t name:tag .` (notice the dot at the end) to build the image from the current directory, where `name:tag` must be replaced with the name and tag of the image, for example `digital-edition-frontend-ng:latest`.
 4. Run `docker run -it -p 4201:4201 --rm name:tag` where `name:tag` must be replaced with the name and tag of the image that you specified in step 3.
 5. Open your browser on http://localhost:4201/.